dalyw01/Setup-Files/setup_jenkins.md

 }
 ```

-In Jenkins make click New Item
+In Jenkins make click *New Item*

-Select "Freestyle project"
+Select *Freestyle project*

 Add the url for "GitHub Project" - https://github.com/dalyw01/smp-ui-tests/

 Tick on "Git" and add to the "Repository URL" - https://github.com/dalyw01/smp-ui-tests/

-Under "Build" add "Execute Shell" and the enter these steps into the field
+Under *Build* select *Execute Shell* and the enter these steps into the field

 ```
 bundle install